Caring for Tailored by OKA furniture

 • This is a firmer and more supportive filling than fiber alone, which softens with use.

-• Due to small tolerances in polyurethane foam manufacturing process, the hardness of the foam may vary from cushion to cushion within the same product or order; however, the variance may reduce with use over time.
+• Due to small tolerances in the polyurethane foam manufacturing process, the hardness of the foam may vary from cushion to cushion within the same product or order; however, the variance may reduce with use over time.

 • Plump cushions firmly on the outside borders occasionally to restore air between the fibers and maintain the shape.